natasha0824inkf/zelta-space-theme-pack/README.md

 ## About

-A free, community-made theme pack for Slack and terminal emulators, inspired by the aesthetic of [Zelta](https://zelta.space) — the open-source backup and recovery suite by [Bell Tower](https://github.com/bell-tower/zelta).
+A free, community-made theme pack for Slack and terminal emulators, inspired by the aesthetic of [Zelta](https://zelta.space) - - the open-source backup and recovery suite by [Bell Tower](https://github.com/bell-tower/zelta).

 Zelta is free software that brings business-class data protection to everyone, powered by ZFS.
 This theme is a small appreciation for that work — so your Slack sidebar and terminal can carry the same dark, cosmic energy as the tool you trust with your data.

 > *"Perfect backups, powered by ZFS."* — [zelta.space](https://zelta.space)

-Not officially affiliated with Bell Tower.
 Logo and branding belong to [Bell Tower / Zelta](https://github.com/bell-tower/zelta).

 ---